Unit 4 - Practice Quiz

 45 The 'Confidentiality' aspect of security ensures that:

-A. Assets are accessible only to authorized parties.
+A. Assets can only be modified by authorized parties.

 B. Assets are accessible to authorized parties.